-These ATVs don’t have much of a warranty and are rode very hard.
+These models don’t have much of a warranty and are ridden very hard.
 It’s not uncommon for them to get hydro locked due to mud and water getting in the engine and intake.
 Water in the engine can bend piston rods and blow the engine.

-Mudding ATVs are taken apart and tore down often due to them getting submerged in water and mud all the time.
+Mudding vehicles are taken apart and tore down often due to them getting submerged in water and mud all the time.

 I love going in the mud and getting crazy, but that is not the problem; the problem is the guys who take their ATVs and put them entirely underwater.
 Those are the ATVs to avoid as those things develop phantom issues eventually.